-Born on February 8, 1966, in Kingston, Ontario, Kirk Muller was named associate coach with the Montreal Canadiens in June 2016 after two seasons as an assistant to Ken Hitchcock in St. Louis, helping the franchise reach the Western Conference Finals in 2015-16.
-Muller is returning to Montreal for a second time as a member of the Canadiens coaching staff after serving from 2006 to 2011.
+Born on February 8, 1966 in Kingston, Ontario, Kirk Muller was named associate coach with the Montreal Canadiens in June 2016 after two seasons as an assistant to Ken Hitchcock in St. Louis, helping the franchise reach the Western Conference Finals in 2015-16.
+Muller returned to Montreal for a second time as a member of the Canadiens coaching staff after serving from 2006 to 2011.

 Before joining the Blues, Muller spent parts of three seasons as head coach of the Carolina Hurricanes, accumulating an 80-80-27 overall record.
 Previously, he had a 17-game stint as head coach of the AHL's Milwaukee Admirals in 2011-12.

 In his five seasons as an assistant coach with the Canadiens, he helped the team to four consecutive playoff appearances, including in 2010, when the club reached the Eastern Conference Finals for the first time since 1993.

 Muller began his coaching career in 2005-06 with the Queen's University Golden Gaels in Kingston.
 He also worked as an assistant coach with Team Canada, winning gold at the 2005 Lotto Cup in Slovakia and was an assistant to Greg Gilbert at the U-18 World Championship in 2006.

 Kirk Muller's playing career in the NHL started in 1984 after being selected second overall by New Jersey.
 Muller had just completed a stellar OHL career recording 257 points, including 95 goals, in 182 games, mostly with the Guelph Platers.